 Another thing that makes them popular is the reasonable price.
 There’s no denying that dynamic mics come in a range of prices, but if you need one that’s moderately priced, then choose this type.
 Additionally, these mics don’t rely on phantom power, not to mention that the upkeep isn’t too strenuous.
 If you wonder how they work, we’ll explain it a little bit.

 Ribbon mics fall under the umbrella of dynamic microphones.
 However, they have a unique structure themselves.
-Inside a dynamic microphone, there is a diaphragm connected to a coil that moves repeatedly and create audio signal.
+Inside a dynamic microphone, there is a diaphragm connected to a coil that moves repeatedly and creates an audio signal.

 In a ribbon mic, the role of the diaphragm is taken by a thin strip of metal.
 Not just that, it also doubles as the transducer, which helps increase sensitivity without sounding over the top.
 They’re up there with condenser mics in terms of sensitivity, but not to the point where they capture every sound.